apicis/aff-seg/zenodo/model_cards/choc-aff/drnatt/model_card.md

 **Enquiries, Question and Comments.** For enquiries, questions, or comments, please contact Tommaso Apicella.

 **Primary intended uses.** The primary intended users of this model are academic researchers, scholars, and practitioners working in the fields of computer vision and robotics.
-The primary intended uses of ACANet are:
+The primary intended uses of DRNAtt are:

 * Assistive technologies for robotics and prosthetic applications (e.g., grasping, object manipulation) or collaborative human-robot scenarios (e.g., handovers).
 * Baseline for affordance segmentation